Jackson County Sheriff's Office, Alabama

 End of Watch Tuesday, May 3, 1932

-On March 25, 1931, Sheriff Wann took a major role in saving the lives in of nine young black men, ages 13 to 17, who were arrested after being accused of raping two white girls, ages 17 and 21, aboard a freight train.
-The train was stopped by deputies in Paint Rock, Jackson County, after several white youths accused several black youths of throwing them from the freight car leaving the two girls.
-This became known as the famous "Scottsboro Boys Case".
-Sheriff Wann Stood inside his jail door and held off more than 100 members of the Ku Klux Klan who wanted to lynch the suspects.
-The next day he received the help of 25 armed national guardsmen who helped him subdue the mob.
+On March 25, 1931, Sheriff Wann took a major role in saving the lives of nine young black men, ages 13 to 17, who were arrested after being accused of raping two white girls, ages 17 and 21, aboard a freight train.
+The train was stopped by deputies in Paint Rock, Jackson County after several white youths accused several black youths of throwing them from the freight car leaving the two girls.
+This became known as the famous "Scottsboro Boys Case."
+Sheriff Wann stood inside his jail door and held off more than 100 members of the community and Ku Klux Klan members who wanted to lynch the suspects.
+The next day he received the help of 25 armed national guardsmen, who helped him subdue the mob.

-To this day several leading citizens then and now say the Ku Klux Klan, and several law enforcement officials involved with them, had Sheriff Mann murdered in retaliation for the role he took in the Scottsboro Case.
+To this day, several leading citizens then and now say the Ku Klux Klan and several law enforcement officials involved with them had Sheriff Wann murdered in retaliation for the role he took in the Scottsboro Case.
 His murder case remains a mystery that Scottsboro citizens call one big conspiracy.

-In 2010 a reserch of Jackson County court records proofed the following: Grand jury records for 1931 and 1932 were missing.
+In 2010 a research of Jackson County court records proved the following: Grand jury records for 1931 and 1932 were missing.
 There was never an arrest warrant issued for the killer.
-Sheriff Wann was arresting his killer's brother for non-support and army desertion but both warrants were fakes and no such warrants ever existed.
+Sheriff Wann was arresting his killer's brother for non-support and army desertion, but both warrants were fakes, and no such warrants ever existed.
 Never told was the fact that four deputies witnessed the murder.
 A search for the suspect was minimal at best.
 A petition for Sheriff Wann's wife to succeed him was never sent to Governor Ben Miller.

 Sheriff Wann and his wife had nine children.
 They were preceded in death by two.
-In 2013 one of their sons, a World War II Veteran, along with others received France's highest award for their efforts in liberating France in 1944 and 1945.
+In 2013 one of their sons, a World War II Veteran, and others received France's highest award for their efforts in liberating France in 1944 and 1945.

 Bio